HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 REMEMBER…

-Every room needs a central light (or recessed lights) as it’s the light that’s in charge of the room and lights the space whether all of the secondary/accent lights are on or not.
+Many rooms need a central light or recessed lights, as they’re the lights in charge of the room.
+These lights light the space whether all of the secondary/accent lights are on or off.

-If you don’t have a central light fixture (or pot lights), then you will need to supplement with table and floor lamps that supply the wattage your room needs (read below for more on that).
+If you don’t have a central light fixture (or pot lights), you must supplement with table and floor lamps that supply your room’s wattage (read below for more).

 EVERY ROOM SHOULD HAVE ACCENT LIGHTING